 Frivolous or vexatious complaints

-Where after careful consideration and appropriate internal escalation of a complaint, we conclude:
+We may decide not to deal with your complaint, or not to deal further with your complaint, where, after careful consideration and appropriate internal escalation of a complaint, we conclude:

-- your behaviour, or complaint is frivolous or vexatious,
+- your behaviour or complaint is frivolous or vexatious,

 Attempt to contact